-(1) For further details about our capital management activity, refer to Note 21 of our 2019 Annual Consolidated Financial Statements.

-(2) Effective February 24, 2010, we have the right to convert these shares into common shares at our option, subject to certain restrictions.

-(3) On November 24, 2018, we redeemed all 10 million Non-Cumulative First Preferred Shares Series AD at a price of \$25 per share.

-On February 24, 2019, we redeemed all 2.4 million Non-Cumulative Floating Rate First Preferred Shares Series AK, all 13.6 million Non-Cumulative 5-Year Rate Reset First Preferred Shares Series AL, at a price of \$25 per share.
-Dividend rate will reset every five years.
+- (1) For further details about our capital management activity, refer to Note 21 of our 2019 Annual Consolidated Financial Statements. - (2) Effective February 24, 2010, we have the right to convert these shares into common shares at our option, subject to certain restrictions. - (3) On November 24, 2018, we redeemed all 10 million Non-Cumulative First Preferred Shares Series AD at a price of \$25 per share. - (4) On February 24, 2019, we redeemed all 2.4 million Non-Cumulative Floating Rate First Preferred Shares Series AK, all 13.6 million Non-Cumulative 5-Year Rate Reset First Preferred Shares Series AJ, and all 12 million Non-Cumulative 5-Year Rate Reset First Preferred Shares Series AL, at a price of \$25 per share. - (5) Dividend rate will reset every five years. - (6) NVCC instruments - (7) Represents 815,400 depositary shares relating to preferred shares Series C-2.
+Each depositary share represents one-fortieth interest in a share of Series C-2. - (8) Positive amounts represent a short position in treasury shares. - (9) Dividends on preferred shares excludes distributions to non-controlling interests.

-(5) Dividend rate will reset ever(6) NVCC instruments.

-(7) Represents 815,400 depositary shares relating to preferred shares Series C-2.
-Each depositary share represents one-fortieth interest in a share of Series C-2.

-(8) Positive amounts represent a short position in treasury shares.

-(9) Dividends on preferred shares excludes distributions to non-controlling interests.